GoogleCloudPlatform/cloud-shell-tutorials/tutorial.md

 ### Trigger file actions in the text editor
-To include a link to <walkthrough-editor-open-file filePath="cloud-shell-tutorials/tutorial.md" text="open a file for editing"></walkthrough-editor-open-file><walkthrough-alt>open a file for editing</walkthrough-alt>, use:
+To include a link to <walkthrough-editor-open-file filePath="cloud-shell-tutorials/tutorial.md">open a file for editing</walkthrough-editor-open-file>, use:

     <walkthrough-editor-open-file
         filePath="cloud-shell-tutorials/tutorial.md"